-Electric Vehicle Lending Value Chain and How It Is Changing
+Electric Vehicle Value Chain: How It Is Changing for Lenders

-Financing Mobility: Future of the Electric Vehicle Lending Value Chain
+Financing Mobility: Future of the Electric Vehicle Value Chain

-Electric vehicles have tripled their share of the global auto market between 2019 and 2021, reaching about 9 percent with 6.6 million sales annually.
+Electric vehicles accounted for 18 percent of all cars sold in 2023, up from 14 percent in 2022 and 2 percent in 2018.
 As with conventional vehicles, auto financing will be a necessity for most consumers wishing to purchase an electric vehicle.
-Lending value chains also need to consider the higher upfront costs, which are about $10,000 more than conventional gas-powered vehicles at an average price of $56,437.
+Lending value chains also need to consider the higher upfront costs of purchasing an electric vehicle versus a gas-powered vehicle.

 The well-established financing arrangement for the auto industry will be challenged by technological and social developments resulting from the influx of electric vehicles into the market.
 Lenders will need to adjust accordingly, following shifting consumer preferences to continue performing their role in support of transporting people and goods.
 The rapid changes in the automotive industry will spur changes in all associated industries, including those financing mobility companies.